nvtkaszpir/vagrant-killingfloorstats/README.md

 Known limitation
 ==================================================

+* don't try to use it under Windows platform, there is too much dependency to ruby not to support it here.
+(TODO: get rid of vagrant plugin, move all into vm: rvm + gem + librarian-puppet, adjust provisioning scripts) - so right now you can create vm to create vm... :)
 * try vagrant 1.9.x from official download page, cause system packages may have issues
 * you may need to adjust Vagrantfile depending on your vm provider and rsync options
 * centos 7.3 as base vagrant box - tested with qemu/kvm, virtualbox